QuentinRa/blog.quentinra.dev/info/cpp/class/methods.md

 ## const

 As you could see, a getter was `const`. **We are adding this keyword right after the right parenthesis of the arguments**.
-We learnt before that we could have **const references**.
+We learned before that we could have **const references**.
 Such a reference can't be modified, so you can only call `const` methods on it. **This is only working for methods inside a structure/class**.

 > To be accurate, it means that "this" is a const reference, so we can't modify "this", that's why we are only allowed to call "const" methods.